Vocal Music Education

 Each year, these Chorale programs offer more than 13,000 New York City children the opportunity to participate in a wide range of exciting vocal music activities.

-The Handel’s Messiah Sing-In at Avery Fisher Hall, for 48 years New York’s most popular Holiday Season music event, annually includes hundreds of student singers.
+The Handel’s Messiah Sing-In at David Geffen Hall, for 49 years New York’s most popular Holiday Season music event, annually includes hundreds of student singers.

 National Chorale Education Programs Staff